marcostolosa/Awesome-RedTeam-Cheatsheet/evasion/Case Study/EMOTET PPID Spoofing using COM API for WMI.md

 ### Emotet Malware

 Emotet is a malware.
 Originally intended to steal banking information, its malware has since diversified.
 It was distributed mainly through phishing campaigns.
-The malware uses Spearphishing emails with malicious attachments sent to user, Users launch the malicious attachments delivered via spearphishing emails.
-WMI was used to execute powershell.exe
+The malware uses Spearphishing emails with malicious attachments sent to user, Users launch the malicious attachments delivered via spearphishing emails. **WMI was used to execute powershell.exe**.

 ![image](https://user-images.githubusercontent.com/75935486/153730523-892b9b98-2699-48c9-a919-5bc6d6824673.png)